WillNilges/yap3st/README.md

     main()
 ```

-Throw this script into `bin/snakesnap.py` and `snakesnap/snakesnap.py`.
-Don't ask me why, Snapcraft is just like that.
+Throw this script into `snakesnap/snakesnap.py`.
+That's the package we're gonna make for this.

 Also, run this command: `touch snakesnap/__init__.py`.
-This'll tell setup that this is a package.
+This'll tell setuptools that this is a package.

-### I'm sorry, "setup?"
+### I'm sorry, "setuptools?"

 Yea dawg, that's how Snapcraft typically builds python packages for some reason.
 The point is you'll need a `setup.py` that looks like this: